GoogleCloudPlatform/click-to-deploy/k8s/amppackager/README.md

 ![Architecture diagram](resources/amppackager-k8s-app-architecture.png)

-This application uses 2 instances of the AMP Packager that has a load balancer service in front that routes requests to the instances.
-Each AMP Packager Pod is associated with an NFS Server as its PersistentVolume which is created as a standard persistent disk defined by Google Kubernetes Engine.
+This application uses 2 replicas of the AMP Packager with a load balancer service in front that routes requests to the instances.
+The number of replicas is configurable.
+All AMP Packager Pods are associated with an NFS Server as their PersistentVolume which is created as a standard persistent disk defined by Google Kubernetes Engine.

 This application exposes one endpoint: HTTPS on (configurable) port 6000.